 2.2 Does your complaint relate to a disability that you have previously disclosed to the University?
-If so, please specify: (a) The nature of the disability (b) The date of disclosure 2.3 Please explain the steps you have taken, who you have approached, together with dates, to bring your complaint informally.
+If so, please specify: (a) The nature of the disability Click or tap here to enter text. (b) The date of disclosure Click or tap here to enter text.
+2.3 Please explain the steps you have taken to resolve your complaint informally.
+Click or tap here to enter text.
 2.4 Please explain why it has not been possible to resolve your complaint informally.
-2.5 Please indicate what outcome or further action you are seeking.
-PLEASE NOTE THAT IF THE REASON FOR YOUR COMPLAINT IS NOT CLEAR THIS FORM WILL BE RETURNED TO YOU WITH A REQUEST FOR CLARIFICATION WHICH MUST BE ANSWERED WITHIN SEVEN DAYS.
+Click or tap here to enter text.
+2.5 Please indicate what outcome or further action you are hoping for.
+Click or tap here to enter text. - LEASE NOTE THAT IF THE REASON FOR YOUR COMPLAINT IS NOT CLEAR THIS FORM WILL BE RETURNED TO YOU WITH A REQUEST FOR CLARIFICATION WHICH MUST BE ANSWERED WITHIN SEVEN DAYS.
+L

-3. DECLARATION

-I declare that the information given in this form is to the best of my knowledge true, and that I would be willing to answer further questions relating to it if necessary.
+3. DECLARATION I declare that the information given in this form is to the best of my knowledge true, and that I would be willing to answer further questions relating to it if necessary.
+Charact Data Signed: Click or tap here to enter text.
+Date: Click or tap to enter a date.

-Signed: Date: